8 Common Mistakes You May be Making with Your Underwear Without Realizing It

 Underwear must always be changed every day.
 If you sweat, you should change even more often.
 Sweaty or dirty underwear stops protecting your intimate parts from bacteria, so you need to bear this in mind.

-Also, if you’ve already put on a fresh change of underwear and you go to the gym, it is advisable to change again afterwards.
+Also, if you’ve already put on a fresh change of underwear and you go to the gym, it is advisable to change afterward.
+Again, this is to prevent the bacteria growth and to stop infections.

 5. Be careful what products you use to wash your underwear